Feta cheese and goat cheese seem so similar. Is it the same? Is feta cheese goat cheese? What is feta cheese made from? It can be confusing.

-The answer is this.
-Regular cheese is made from cow milk.
 Goat cheese is made from goat milk.
 Feta cheese is actually a protected trademark in Europe.
-In Europe, for cheese to be called feta cheese, it must be made from at least 70% sheep milk and up to 30% goat milk AND must be from a particular area in Greece.
+In Europe, for cheese to be called feta cheese, it must be made from at least 70% sheep milk and up to 30% goat milk AND must be from a particular area in Greece (1).

-On the other hand, in the US, what is sold as “feta cheese” is often made from cow milk, since cow milk is cheaper than sheep milk or goat milk.
+Outside the European Union many white cheeses are sold as feta cheese, but they are often made from cow milk since cow milk is cheaper than sheep milk or goat milk.

-If you live in the US, when you go shopping for feta cheese, if you want the real thing, make sure to check the ingredients!
-It should only contain sheep milk and maybe some goat milk.
 If it contains cow milk, it isn’t real feta cheese.
-If you can afford it and it is available in your area, go for imported feta cheese.
+If you can afford it and it is available in your area, go for imported feta cheese from Greece (2) (3).
 You will taste the difference.

 Feta Cheese Compared To Goat Cheese